Welcome to the Sub Domain, www.unbannedbiblepublications/e-books

 All true believers will indeed experience Jesus’ baptism with fire, just as He Himself did.
 Of course, just as our choice to either accept or reject Jesus as our Christ, we may also shy away from the baptism of fire and remain lukewarm church members — or we can choose to rise to the challenge to prove, in the grace and power of the Holy Spirit, that Jesus is our Highest, First, and Forever Love, and we will always remain totally committed to Him above all else.
 So, the author of Acts 14:22 concluded, ‘We must through many tribulations enter, [and of course, extend] the Kingdom of God [in the hearts or born again spirits and renewed minds of sincere believing disciples of Christ.]’
 The apostles and all the other true servants of the body of Christ “not only taught the joy and peace of the Kingdom, (Rom.
 14:17,) it’s power, (1 Cor.
 4:20,) and its present authority to cause the believer to triumph over evil, (2 Tim.
 4:18; Rom.
 16:20.)
 They also taught that [sincere believers will and do] experience trial, suffering, and not always an instant victory, (2 Ths.
 1:4-5.)
 God did not promise life without struggle.
 Victory only comes through battle, and triumph only follows trial…” – [S.F.
 Bible.]

 God is so firm in loosening us from the world and our own desires and perceptions of spiritual reality, because, as long as there is something in our minds, (thoughts and beliefs,) and actions that can draw us away from God, the devil will never let go of the area that gives him a ‘foothold’ to control us.
-The “casting out of demons from believers” is therefore a total moneymaking myth — even demons that control believers from the outside.
-To live victoriously in Christ we must die to sin and self while standing our ground in the blood of Jesus, while testifying that Jesus eternally triumphed in our place, (Eph.
+The “casting out of demons from believers” is therefore a total moneymaking myth.
+To live victoriously in Christ we must die to sin and self while standing our ground in “the blood of Jesus,” while testifying that Jesus eternally triumphed in our place, (Eph.
 1:7; Col. 1:13-14.)
 For instance, we all know that “we overcame [past tense] the devil by the blood of the Lamb and the word of our testimony,” (Rev. 12:11.)
 This is absolutely true.
-Jesus did it all in our place so we can constantly confess His full victory as our own.
+Jesus did it all in our place so we can constantly confess His full victory as our own, (Col. 2:8-15.)
 However, most preachers never get to the rest of this verse in Rev. 12:11, “...And they did not love their own lives even unto death.”
 This means, unless we obey Jesus’ commandment in Lu.
 14:26, “If any man comes to me, and hate not, [in comparison to our love for Jesus,] his father, mother, [spouse, children, brothers, sisters, possessions, as well as his own life in this world], he cannot be My disciple.”

-Satan laughs at us when we try to withstand him with false perceptions or little portions of God’s Word.
-If the laying down of our own emotional and physical lives is not in the picture when we “plead the blood of Jesus and stand on our Savior’s victory,” our battle is useless.
+Satan laughs at us when we try to withstand him with church dogmas and uncontextual verses from God’s Word.
+If the laying down of our own spiritual, emotional, and physical lives is not in the picture when we “plead the blood of Jesus and stand on our Savior’s victory,” our battle is useless.
 If it is our own lives we love more than God — well, then it is our own lives we must lay down to gain victory over the evil one, (Gal.
 2:19-21.)
+This means, Satan must have nothing to use against us because all must be surrendered to God, (see Jam.
+4:7.)
+Whatever we keep to ourselves and do not submit to God, will defeat us in the end.
+God’s Truth is the measure which we continually strive to obtain; imperfect as we all are, (Jam.
+3:2.)
+And knowing how imperfect we humans are, is the reason why full and sincere surrender to Jesus is the most basic and vital thing we must do to obtain everything, which He already did for us in our place.

-So, why is it that when believers suffer trials and tribulations, Christians view this as “something strange,” shameful, or suspicious is happening to them, as if they were false believers, cursed, in unrepented sin, unworthy, etcetera?”
+So, when believers suffer trials and tribulations, Christians erroneously view this as “something strange,” shameful, or suspicious that is happening to them, as if they were false believers, cursed, in unrepented sin, unworthy, etcetera.
 Yet, “suffering for righteousness” is a Scriptural and realistic fact in the lives of all real believers, (1 Pt.
-3:14,) which “produces perseverance, character, and hope.”
-(Rom.
+3:14,) which “produces perseverance, character, and [real] hope,” (Rom.
 5:3-4.)

 Nonetheless, Jesus is the All-good God, Who does not bring the sword of war, persecution, torture, death, and division.
 All evil is the work of the devil, “who does not come except to steal, kill, and destroy,” (Jn.
 10:10.)
 Jesus Is the “Father of Lights, in Whom there is no shadow or turning,” (Jam.
 1:17.)
 He brought the “Word of God, which is living and powerful, and sharper than any two-edged sword, [even] dividing soul and spirit, and joints and marrow, [physical family members from each other because some choose darkness instead of Light,] and is a discerner of the thoughts and intents of the heart.”
 Confronted with this Righteous Sword, ‘there is no creature hidden from His sight, but all things are open to the eyes of Him to Whom we must give account,’ (Heb.
 4:12-13.)